eXpl0it3r/streamzap/README.md

   -k, --apikey <key>   API key for accessing ZAP
   -p, --proxy <proxy>  URL of the proxy for HTTP and HTTPS
                        Default: http://127.0.0.1:8080
+  -o, --output <dir>   Output directory where the CSV data is saved to
 ```

 ## License